 Skip the busy work

 The most important task you can do each day is communicating with your clients and prospects.
 The first task you should schedule on your calendar each day and week is your client time.
 After that focus on the stuff you “really have to do.”
-You may have mandatory internal meetings and other task your employer needs you to do.
-But if they are not client facing or mandatory, you should only be focused on the important things.
+You may have mandatory internal meetings and other tasks your employer needs you to do.
+But if they are not at a client facing or mandatory internal meeting, you should only be focused on the important things.